 New planets will be discovered and while they will be deemed habitable by humans, we still won’t have the technology to reach them by 2025.
 But we will be trying our hardest to get there, that’s for sure!
 But it will be another century before we have success with this.

-While many people have fears about the future, know this: it will be fairer, safer, and more collaborative than the human race can ever imagine in 2016.
+While many people have fears about the future, know this: it will be fairer, safer, and more collaborative than the human race can ever imagine.